Pet Safe Plants for Fall: Our Top 5 Picks

-The warmer months are coming to a close, but that doesn’t mean you’re limited to indoor plants.
+The warmer months are coming to a close, but that doesn’t mean you’re limited to pet safe indoor plants.
 In fact, fall planting is preferable since harsh temperatures are gone, making it easier to roll up your sleeves and remake your garden.
 And the Flame Amur, hardy down to -30 degrees, is ideal for planting during the autumnal months, especially since it’s a recognizable, dazzling symbol of the season itself.
 The biggest perk?
-It’s non-toxic to house pets who roam around your yard.
+This tree is non-toxic to house pets who roam around your yard.

 3. Christmas Palm

 Aptly named for the upcoming season’s festivities, this variety is perfect for welcoming fall.
-Thanks to its more diminutive size, it’s the top palm for container growing, so you can bring it inside or leave it on the porch to frame your entryways.
-And there’s no need to worry about roaming pets when it comes to the Christmas Palm since it’s non-toxic to dogs, cats and horses, making it one of the top pet safe plants.
+Thanks to its diminutive size, it’s the top palm for container growing, so you can bring it inside or leave it on the porch to frame your entryways.
+And there’s no need to worry about roaming pets when it comes to the Christmas Palm since it’s non-toxic for cats, dogs, and horses, making it one of the top pet friendly house plants.